 World War II

-Newberry staff will bring a traveling collection of original World War II documents and images to your classroom.
+On a typical school day, Newberry staff will bring a traveling collection of original World War II documents and images to your classroom.
+During the 2020-21 school year, the Newberry will offer virtual Traveling Collections presentations.
 Highlights include propaganda posters, a newspaper from the Heart Mountain Japanese internment camp, newspapers reporting on the Pearl Harbor attack and the D-Day invasions, and personal letters and photographs.
 Your students will learn to interact with primary sources ranging from the war front to the home front.
 Whether you seek World War II-era content or just want to introduce students to primary source analysis, this collection provides a unique experience for students to interact with historical documents.

 This program, generously funded by the Mazza Foundation, is free for Chicago Public Schools and Big Shoulders Fund schools.